This scholarship fund was established in 2010 by Ontario Conference Pathfinder Council.

 The award will be given for schooling within North America.
 Forms will be made available through the Education and Youth Ministries department of the Ontario Conference.
 The pathfinder does not have to be attending an Adventist school to be eligible for this award.

-At least one award will be given annually.
-Dollar amount and number of awards will be at the discretion of the Scholarship Committee and based on the availability of funds.
-The total amount awarded in any given year shall not exceed $2,000.
+Awards will be given annually to all qualified applicants.
+The amount of each award will be based on availability of funds, will be at the discretion of the scholarship committee, and determined by the number of qualified applicants in each academic year.
+The amount of each individual award shall not exceed $1,000.
 No award will be paid to the recipient.
 All awards will be paid directly to the enrolled recipient’s academic institution on his/her behalf.

 Applicants must submit the following: